The Geometry of Darboux Integrable Elliptic Systems: Preliminaries

 \subsection{Maximal Darboux Integrability}

 {{\mathcal I}} {{\rV}} {{I}} {{\dD}}

 {{\dD_+}} {{\dD_-}} {{\dD_+^{(\infty)}}} {{\dD_-^{(\infty)}}}

-Maximally Darboux integrable systems play a pivotal role in the structure theory of elliptic Darboux integrable systems, as highlighted in Theorem \ref{FTDI}.
-In particular Theorem \ref{HDI} below defines a generic class of maximally Darboux integrable systems whose quotients give rise to the normal Darboux integrable systems which we are considering (see Theorems \ref{C34}, \ref{extendexist}, and \ref{loopreduction}).
+\ifjour Maximally Darboux integrable systems play a pivotal role in the structure theory of elliptic Darboux integrable systems.
+In particular, the next proposition shows that the system $\sysE$ in Theorem \ref{MTE} belongs to a generic class of maximally Darboux integrable systems. \else Maximally Darboux integrable systems play a pivotal role in the structure theory of elliptic Darboux integrable systems, as highlighted in Theorem \ref{FTDI}. \fi In particular, the next proposition shows that the system $\sysE$ in Theorem \ref{MTE} belongs to a generic class of maximally Darboux integrable systems.
+Furthermore, in Theorem \ref{C34} we will show that quotients of these maximally integrable systems give rise to Darboux integrable systems whose singular systems are Pfaffian.
+(The converse is given by Theorems \ref{extendexist}, \ref{loopreduction} and Corollary \ref{CircleD}.)
+Examples of maximally Darboux integrable system used in the quotient construction are given in \S\ref{SecondEx}.